This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Dehydration and malnutrition (typically because of choking on foods or liquids)

-Of course, communication is extremely important and one of life’s most enjoyable experiences.
+Of course, communication is essential and one of life’s most enjoyable experiences.
 It remains a big part of what shapes us into the personalities and people we become.
-It forms our experiences and influences us, and it’s a part of the larger human experience.
+It forms experiences, connects people, and is part of the larger human experience.

 Children who have communication issues are already at a disadvantage.
 Still, with the proper interventions from speech therapists, these issues can be dealt with to help the child communicate properly.

-The benefit of speech therapy is that the child will learn effective ways to communicate, which will help them throughout the course of life, including daily living and social activities.[2]
+The benefit of speech therapy is that the child will learn effective communication methods, which will help them throughout life, including daily living and social activities.

 Other benefits include: